Lux Madriana was a religious movement active in Britain in the 1970s. Relatively little is known about it despite plentiful speculation.

 It is important to understand that even Lux Madriana itself never claimed to have originated the Scriptures.
 What it did claim was that it was heir to a "secret hereditary tradition" still extant in the British Isles.

-That claim was demonstrably false and we do not believe anyone today upholds it.
-It may have been a "poetic" way of expressing the spiritual heritage of the Scriptures, but as a literal statement it is not factual.
+That claim was incorrect and we do not believe anyone today upholds that there is a secret hereditary tradition.
+It may have been a "poetic" way of expressing the spiritual heritage of the Scriptures, but as a literal, physical statement it is not factual.

-The Scriptures seem to have been "revealed" to a person or persons in Oxford in the 1970s.
-They were in use by several, sometimes overlapping, groups of which the Madrians were one and the early Aristasians another.
-The writer or writers did not associate their names with the work because they did not see it as an individual production (this is a very normal traditional attitude) but a "revelation" and did not wish any personal element to enter into it.
+They were in use by several, sometimes overlapping, groups of which the Madrians were one and the very early Aristasians another.
+The writer or writers did not associate their names with the work because they did not see it as an individual production (this is a very normal traditional attitude) but a "revelation", supported by Divine Signs, and did not wish any personal element whatsoever to enter into it.
 The Scriptures, it was felt, should be judged on what they are, not on where they came from.

 The term "Madrian Scriptures" is appropriate only in describing the particular version used and published by Lux Madriana, a version which many hold to be far from the best or purest.